Payment tech has become an ‘arms race’ for banks

 However 84% believe that legacy infrastructure is stifling innovation, particularly at a time when pressures such as industry scrutiny and customer need are already at unprecedented levels.

-Although the between incumbents and challenger banks has yet to produce a clear victor, there is some evidence to suggest that the only barrier preventing the latter from usurping the former is proof of longevity.
+Although the ongoing contest between incumbents and challenger banks has yet to produce a clear victor, there is some evidence to suggest that the only barrier preventing the latter from usurping the former is proof of longevity.

 “The likes of Uber, Amazon, and Deliveroo, have set the bar when it comes to expectations around payments; having a slick and convenient way to pay has become a fundamental part of the customer experience,” said Ian Johnson, Managing Director Europe at Marqeta.